 Regarding the work of overcoming the consequences of natural disasters, in 2023, the Government decided to support 8,500 billion VND from the central budget reserve for 43 provinces and cities to overcome the consequences of natural disasters.

-Of the total support capital, the Government allocated 4,000 billion VND for 13 localities in the Mekong Delta to implement projects to prevent riverbank and coastal erosion.
+Of the total support funds, the Government has allocated 4,000 billion VND to 13 localities in the Mekong Delta to implement projects for preventing and controlling riverbank and coastal erosion.

 Along with the support, working groups have been established, chaired by the Steering Committee and the Ministry of Planning and Investment, to inspect the use of support resources for localities.

-The Ministry of Agriculture and Rural Development has provided 100 tons of rice seeds, 67 tons of corn seeds, 10 tons of vegetable seeds; 56 tons and 10,000 liters of chemicals to disinfect livestock, poultry and aquatic products to localities to promptly stabilize production.
+The Ministry of Agriculture and Rural Development has supplied 100 tons of rice seeds, 67 tons of corn seeds, 10 tons of vegetable seeds; and 56 tons and 10,000 liters of disinfectant chemicals for livestock, poultry, and aquaculture to localities to promptly stabilize production.

 According to Deputy Minister of Agriculture and Rural Development Nguyen Hoang Hiep, the Government has never allocated as much budget for natural disaster prevention and control as in recent times.